Bridge Shelter

 Why is our neighborhood being singled out for this type of housing?
 We already have an apartment complex that serves the homeless population just east of the mall and now the plan is to add this bridge shelter?
 We live in the Walnut Grove neighborhood just north of this proposed site, why are we just now hearing about this?

-Pat Roe asked about 1 month ago
+Pat Roe asked 3 months ago

 No neighborhoods in Vancouver were singled out or excluded in the search for a potential Bridge Shelter property.
 This was a very similar process to what we utilized to locate properties for the four Safe Stay Communities that we’ve opened since 2021.